druedaro/SEOCompass/SEOCompassMVP.md

 Merge to develop: git merge feature/content-analyzer --ff -m "feat: complete content analyzer module"

-🔧 PHASE 8: Module 2 - Technical SEO Audit
+🔧 PHASE 7.5: Refactor - Implement 45 URL Tracking
-Branch: feature/technical-audit
+Branch: refactor/project-url-management

+Objective: Modify the existing Phase 7 architecture.
+The "random URL audit" feature will be removed and replaced with a management and tracking system for 45 URLs per project.

-Commits (10)
+Commits (10):

+feat: create project_urls migration (table, FK, RLS limit 45)

+Creates the new project_urls table (id, project_id, url).

+Adds the Supabase RLS policy to limit to 45 URLs.

+refactor(db): modify content_audits table to link to project_url_id

-feat: create technical audit database migration (audits)
+Modifies your content audit database migration (from Phase 7).

+Adds the project_url_id (FK) column and removes the plain text url column (if it existed).

-feat: implement pagespeed service with edge function
+feat: implement project_urls service (add, delete, getByProject)

-feat: create modern score gauge molecule

-feat: create lighthouse scores display organism (usando Card de shadcn)

-feat: implement core web vitals display

-feat: create opportunities list organism (usando Accordion de shadcn)
+Creates the new projectUrlsService.ts for the CRUD management of the 45 URLs.

+feat: create project urls management page (in Project Settings)

+Creates the new UI in "Project Settings" (Phase 6) for the user to add/remove their 45 URLs.

+refactor(service): update scraping service to audit by project_url_id

+Modifies the content scraping service (from Phase 7).

+Changes its signature: it no longer receives a url string, but a project_url_id.

+refactor(content-analyzer): remove modern url input form organism

+Removes the modern url input form organism component (from Phase 7) and its logic.

-feat: create diagnostics list organism
+feat: create project urls list organism (table with audit button)

-feat: create technical audit form organism (usando RadioGroup de shadcn)
+Creates the new main component for the page: the table that lists the project's 45 URLs.

+refactor(content-analyzer): move audit results table to details view

+Takes your audit results table (from Phase 7) and refactors it to show the issues for a specific URL (in a modal or details view).

+feat(content-analyzer): add audit history chart per url (recharts)

+Creates the new recharts chart component that consumes the history data for a project_url_id.

-feat: implement technical audit page
+refactor(content-analyzer): implement empty state logic on page

+Modifies the content analyzer page (from Phase 7) to show the "Empty State" if urls.length === 0.

-Merge to develop: git merge feature/technical-audit --ff -m "feat: complete technical audit module"
+Merge to develop: git merge refactor/project-url-management --ff -m "refactor(content): complete migration to project url management"

 ✅ PHASE 9: Module 3 - Action Center with Shadcn Calendar
 Branch: feature/action-center

 Commits (13)
-chore: add shadcn components (calendar, popover, tabs)
+chore: add shadcn components (calendar, popover)

 npx shadcn-ui@latest add calendar popover tabs